allenhouchins/fleet-extensions/brew_list/README.md

 ## Overview

-This extension creates a `brew_list` table that contains information about all Homebrew packages installed on the system, including package names, versions, and installation paths.
+This extension creates a `brew_list` table that contains information about all Homebrew packages installed on the system, including package names, versions, installation paths, and package types (cask vs formula).

 ## Table Schema